 A surprising fact is that many credit holders don’t qualify for a FICO score.
 To generate a score under this system, there must be a considerable amount of information about you readily available.

 For example, to qualify for FICO, you must have at least one credit account that has been open for more than 6 months.
-Conversely, you can also qualify if at least one of your credit accounts has a credit file in any of the credit reporting agencies for the last 6 months.
+Conversely, you can also qualify if one of your credit accounts has a file in any of the credit agencies for the last 6 months.

-The highest range that FICO has is at 750-850 points. if your score lands at this range, there are certain perks available to you such as easy to immediate approval of all your credit applications and the ability to request a reduction for the interest rates for each of your card.
+The highest range that FICO has is at 750-850 points. if your score lands at this range, there are certain perks available.
+This will include easy to immediate approval of all your credit applications and the ability to request interest rate reductions.

 However, what many people do not know is that getting a perfect FICO score of 850 is not actually impossible.
 In fact, 0.5% of credit holders in all agencies that use the FICO system have reached that score.
 All it takes is to display sound financial management skills and develop good credit behavior.